-A Shiba Inu can get you a lot of attention and open doors to many social encounters.
-Get used to hearing, “He/She looks just like a fox!”.
+A Shiba can get you a lot of attention, and open doors to many social encounters.
+Get used to hearing, “He looks just like a fox!”.

 In fact, it is this foxy look that often gets Shibas into trouble.

-1. A Shiba Inu is a dog that is more like a cat
+1. A dog that is more like a cat

 A Shiba Inu is independent and very clean.

-Sephy only had housebreaking mistakes on the first day that we brought him home (10 weeks old).
-After that, he always let us know when he has to go potty.
-We did not even need to train him to go potty outside.
-He naturally dislikes soiling his living space and even prefers not to go in our backyard.
+Sephy only had potty mistakes on the first day that we brought him home (10 weeks old).
+After that, he has always let me know when he needs to go outside.
+In fact, he naturally dislikes soiling his living space, and even prefers not to go in our backyard.

 A Shiba Inu is not a noisy dog.
-However, when there are strange people or strange noises around the house he will bark to alert you.
-Once I go and check things out, Sephy stops barking.
+However, when there are strange people or strange noises around the house, Sephy will bark to alert me.
+Once I go and check things out, he stops barking.

-Shibas have great memory and will alert you to anything out of place around the house and even in a familiar neighborhood.
-One day Sephy started barking at the fence because somebody had put a piece of wood on top of it – amazing!
+Sephy also has a great memory, and will alert me if anything is out of place around the house, or in a familiar neighborhood.
+One day, he started barking at the fence, because somebody had put a piece of wood on top of it – amazing!

 A Shiba Inu is graceful and agile.

-A Shiba Inu is a great hiking buddy and is always up for a new challenge.
-He can easily learn and conquer an agility course but he will only do it, if you make it worth his while.
+Sephy is a great hiking buddy, and is always up for a new challenge.
+He can easily learn and conquer an agility course, but he will only do it, if I make it worth his while.